ednilsonamaral/resume/README.md

 My first contact with HTML and CSS was when I was 16 years old.
 But, my professional career started as IT Technical Support, with the same age.
 At the same time, I developed some web projects how freelancer, but never in agencies.
 At 2014 I returned to study web development and update my knowledges.
 Since then, I never stopped.

 Nowadays I work as Junior Front-End Developer at [EWTI](http://www.ewti.com.br/) and as Fullstack JavaScript Developer (Junior) at [AIDAX](http://www.aidaxbi.com/), both home office.
-I living in Itapeva, a town city of Sao Paulo State.
-In addition to developing some projects as a freelancer.
-Up to half of 2017, I long to move to a large city, Sao Paulo or Curitiba, in search of new challenges and higher flights.
-And by 2020 I hope to move to another country, USA, Europe or Australia.
+In addition to developing some projects as a freelancer, in front-end projects or web apps with MEAN Stack.
 Always looking for personal and professional growth.

 ## Skills